Inigo Jones designed the beautiful Queen's House in Greenwich, bringing Classical architecture to England in the process.

 The Queen’s House in Greenwich is one of the most interesting buildings in the country.
-It is important architecturally, and it is famous for its former occupants and its art collection.
+It is architecturally important, as well as being famous for its former occupants and its art collection.
 The Queen’s House even has its own ghost – if legend is to be believed.

 The famous architect Inigo Jones was commissioned to design the building in 1616 by King James I’s wife, Anne of Denmark – supposedly a gift from the king to apologise for swearing in front of her after she had accidentally killed one of his favourite dogs during a hunt.

 However Anne of Denmark never lived to see Inigo Jones’s progressive Classical design realised, dying in 1619 with only the first floor completed.
 It was not until 1629, when James’s son Charles I gave Greenwich to his wife Henrietta Maria, that work on it resumed.